iamlouk/projects/README.md

 Tags: __*Hare*__, __*Go*__, __*WebSocket*__

-This is a from-scratch implementation of the [WebSocket protocol (RFC6455)](https://datatracker.ietf.org/doc/html/rfc6455), only using the stdlib.
+This is a from-scratch implementation of the [WebSocket protocol (RFC6455)](https://datatracker.ietf.org/doc/html/rfc6455), only using the stdlib, in both Golang and the Hare programming language.
+The Golang version is a simple echo service, the Hare impl. is more flexible and implements a basic chatroom.
 It is only a simple subset of the server side of the protocol.
 For anything serious, there is [golang.org/x/net/websocket](https://pkg.go.dev/golang.org/x/net/websocket), which I used to test my server against.
-The directory also contains a simple TCP echo server in Hare, because I would like to do a bit more stuff in Hare, and a websocket server might be a good usecase.
+The directory also contains a simple TCP echo server in Hare.